Laramie Lumberjacks Bylaws

 - Executive Committee – consists of all officers of the club.

-- Funds Committee – Chaired by the vice president.
+- Funds Committee – Chaired by the vice president of fundraising.

-- Match Committee – Chaired by the president.
+- Match Committee – Chaired by the vice president-match secretary.

-- Player Development Committee – Chaired by the vice president
+- Player Development Committee – Chaired by the president.

 Article 9: Duties of Committees